-Distribution: Occurring east of the Cascades crest in north-central Washington; southern British Columbia south to northern Washington.
+Distribution: Occurring east of the Cascades crest in north-central Washington; southern British Columbia to northern Washington.

-Habitat: Rocky, exposed slopes and ledges in the lower mountains.
+Habitat: Rocky, exposed slopes and ledges at lower elevations in the mountains.

 Conservation Status: Not of concern